ahmedkaludi/accelerated-mobile-pages/README.md

 == Changelog ==

+= 0.9.98.19 (25th November 2019) =
+* Fixed: image transients should clear automatically #3781
+* Fixed: CTA button in header could be made no follow #3798
+* Fixed: In IOS screen, Menu cross button is not appearing in Swift design #3809
+* Fixed: Comment closed opion need to be removed. #3750
+* Fixed: In template mode Need to show extension setting panel. #3728
+* Fixed: Facebook comment is not changing language when we select another language #3710
+* Fixed: Single Sidebar data is visible in Homepage #3636
+* Fixed: Need to remove width from inline style on amp images #3741
+* Fixed: If permalinks is set as "/index.php/%year%/%monthnum%/%day%/%postname%/" then not working properly with Pagination #3537
+* Fixed: Canonical url is changing in cateogry pages when cateogry name start with amp #3694
+* Fixed: general fixes and improvements part 2 #3621
+* Fixed: Warning: strpos(): Empty needle in /home/statecer/public_html/wp-content/plugins/accelerated-mobile-pages/templates/features.php on line 5788 #3870

 = 0.9.98.18 (21th November 2019) =
 * Improvement: Show the number of shares with Sassy Social Share #3588